DPS identifies man found dead after high-speed chase

 An investigation by the Texas Rangers revealed that Perez and his father had been hiding “inside the brush” for nearly eight hours.
 Perez became ill while in the brush and before being picked up by Mendoza, the release stated.

-Mendoza was transported to the Brooks County Jail on charges of human smuggling and evading arrest.
+Mendoza was transported to the Brooks County Jail.
+He was charged with evading arrest in a motor vehicle and smuggling of persons; bond was set at $40,000.
 According to the release, Perez’s father was released to U.S. Border Patrol.